maskedcoder/CartoonJS/README.markdown

 ##### Animation.createControls() -> new Controls object

 Builds the controls for the animation inside the element specified.
 The controls will be placed inside the element with the id 'animation-controls-container'.

-##### Animation.itemTransformForTime(item, time) -> object

-Gets the values for all of the animated properties of the given CartoonItem at the given time.
-The values are returned inside an object.

-- `item` : A CartoonItem
-- `time` : A valid time during the animation

-##### Animation.addKeyFrame(item, time, attr, val) -> null

-Adds a key frame to `this.timeline` wherein the given CartoonItem has the attribute `attr` equal to the value `val` at the given time.
-If the value for `time` is after the end of the animation, it will be changed to the time of the final frame.
-If the value for the attribute of the CartoonItem is not the current value, and no other key frames for that attribute on that CartoonItem have been added yet, a key frame for the current state will be added for the start of the animation.
-For example, if during the setting up code an object has the value for `x` equal to `0` (which is default), and a key frame is added for any time greater than `0` with a value other than `0`, a new key frame will be automatically created for `x` at the time `0` with the value of `0`.
-This is to avoid the tedium of having to add key frames fo the initial settings for all the attributes that will be animated.

-- `item` : A CartoonItem or the name of a CartoonItem
-- `time` : The time for the key frame
-- `attr` : A CartoonItem [attribute](#cartoonitem-properties) to be animated
-- `val` : The value of the CartoonItem attribute

 ##### Animation.addScene(scene, time) -> null